 - Sculpt spirit figures.
 Connect with those that have passed on or your own spiritual essence using these sculpted figures.

 - Make art out of recycled items.
 You can reuse old items that have meaning to you or just re-purpose something you have laying around.
 Either way, you'll get insights into how you can reshape and reevaluate your own life.

 - Collage with old photographs.
-If you're uncomfortable using old photos you can make copies, but with this project you'll draw out one characteristic you see in the person in the photos.
+If you're uncomfortable using old photos you can make copies.
+Explore these mixed media techniques with your old photos.

 - Create your own interpretation of a famous work of art.
 How would you have painted the Mona Lisa?
 Using a famous work as your inspiration, create your own work.
 It could help reveal more about your lens on the world.

 - Work collaboratively.
 Art can be better when two work at it together, so find a partner and collaborate on just about anything.

 - Use a found or made object as a paintbrush.
 Whether it's something sharp or something soft, make your own artistic tool and use it to express what you're feeling.

 - Make crayon stained glass.
 Reflect upon your spiritual side with this project that lets you create your own stained glass window.